-Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/ or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
 2.3.1 - Comply with applicable state and local public notice requirements when implementing a public involvement/participation program.
-Public notice for projects with stormwater management impacts are handled through the National Environmental Policy Act (NEPA) review process.
-During 2022, 2 public notices were posted form public involvement for Environmental Assessments (EA's) through the NEPA process.
-No. 2.3.2 - Make all relevant Annual Reports available on the permittee web site or on another platform that is available to the public in an electron format.
-MS4 Annual Reports are publicly available on the Fort Carson Stormwater Homepage.
-The homepage can be accessed at the URL provided on page 2.
-No. 2.3.3 - Provide volunteer activities (e.g., cleanup days) as practicable to help actively engage residents and personnel at Fort Carson in understanding water resources and how their activities can affect water quality.
-Fort Carson conducts two community activities annually, which engage residents and personnel on the importance of water resources- Earth Day and Make a Difference Day.
-Fort Carson conducted a Fall Clean Up Event to maintain stormwater basins around the installation.
-Summaries of these activities are included in Attachments 14, 15, and 16.
-No.
+In permit year 2023, there were no public notices posted that relate to the public involvement/participation program under stormwater management.
+Notices for communication involvement during environmental events were coordinated internally.
+Public notices are posted on every justice over 1 acre that has permitted coverage under the Construction general permit (CGP). ty No 2.3.2 - Make all relevant Annual Reports available on the permittee web site or on another platform that is available to the public in an electron format.
+MS4 Annual Reports are publicly available on the Fort Carson Stormw.
+Homepage.
+The homepage can be accessed at the URL provided on pag Yes.
+The stormwater program will prepare to implement an event during the winter months for 2024. emphasizing water quality year round is important to maintain overall 2.3.3 - Provide volunteer activities (e.g., cleanup days) as practicable to help actively engage residents and personnel at Fort Carson in understanding water resources and how their activities can affect water quality.
+Fort Carson engages the on post community by holding a minimum o two annual events.
+Earth Day and Ma Difference Day (MADD) are event where students, military personnel, the civilian workforce and residents participate in cleanups waterways the ultimately feed Fountain Creek.
+The Make a Difference Day event is an MWR held event and was canceled in 2023, therefore the stormwater progreannot report for the 2023 permit year The Earth Day 2023 Collage is available in (Attachment 18) Ft.
+Carson also participates in Creek Week; a 10 day watershed wide cleanup event.
+Take s ne nt n am nr able maintain overall compliance. ake t

-Measurable Goal(s) Including dates and numeric Status: Including dates and numeric Changes proposed to BMP and/or Measurable Goal?
-(Yes/No). measures, as previously submitted measures If yes, provide information on proposed changes and rationale.
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/ or Measurable Goal?
+(Yes/No).
+If yes, provide information on proposed changes and rationale.
 2.3.4 - Maintain a log of public participation and outreach activities performed in the permittee's SWMP.
-Attachment 6 provides a log of the installation's public participation and involvement programs.
-During 2022, Fort Carson conducted 3 outreach events, which involved 500 people.
-No. 2.3.5 - Maintain a copy of the most recent version of the facility SWMP and permit in the publicly accessible format (e.g., available in electronic format, online or in a publicly accessible location) The current Installation Stormwater Management Plan (SWMP) is posted to the Fort Carson Directorate of Public Works homepage, which can be accessed at the URL provided on page 2.
-No.
+Attachment 1 provides a log of the installation's public participation and involvement programs.
+In 2023 The Earth Day event involved 67 people No 2.3.5 - Maintain a copy of the most recent version of the facility SWMP and permit in the publicly accessible format (e.g., available in electronic format, online or in a publicly accessible location) The current Installation Stormwater Management Plan (SWMP) is posted to the Fort Carson Directorate of Public Works homepage, which can be accessed at the URL provided on page 2.
+No

-Public participation/involvement (continued)
+Public Participation/involvement (continued)

 Narrative description.
 Provide any descriptions which may further describe the implementation of this minimum measure.
 Such narrative may include descriptions of efforts which overlap several minimum measures or descriptions of documents or programs which have been created in an effort to implement this minimum measure: